Tennessee

 Further financial incentive information can be found in the Database of State Incentives for Renewables and Efficiency (DSIRE Tennessee).
 In addition to these state-funded incentives, Tennessee has enabled commercial Property Assessed Clean Energy (PACE) financing but does not yet have any active programs.
 For additional information on PACE, visit PACENation.

 THDA offers a Low-Income Housing Credit (LIHC) against federal income tax liability for owners and investors in low-income rental housing.
 The amount of tax credits is based on reasonable costs of development, as determined by THDA, and the number of qualified low-income units.
 Tax credits are awarded through both competitive and non-competitive processes.
-THDA’s Low Income Housing Credit 2021 Qualified Allocation Plan includes a number of energy efficiency related requirements under Section 12 (Threshold and Minimum Construction and Rehabilitation Requirements).
+THDA’s Low Income Housing Credit 2022 Qualified Allocation Plan (https://www.novoco.com/sites/default/files/atoms/files/tennessee-lihtc-qap-gov-approved-2022-12082021.pdf) includes a number of energy efficiency related requirements under Section 13 (New Construction and Rehabilitation Minimum Requirements).
+Additionally, Section 14-A-9 details application scoring based on energy efficiency features, including: ENERGY STAR rated HVAC systems in all units (15 SEER minimum); ENERGY STAR refrigerator (19 cubic foot minimum) with ice maker; overhead light fixture connected to a wall switch in the living room and all overhead light fixtures in other rooms connected to a wall switch in the same room; all light fixtures fitted with ENERGY STAR light bulbs; ENERGY STAR rated windows in all units; and all toilets high efficiency or dual flush.
 By Q3 2020 (the latest data publicly available), $9,259,916 in LIHC was reserved/allocated between both competitive and non-competitive applications; by the end of the year, 12,648 units were under construction at 112 properties.
 THDA continued to update its LIHC interactive map that displays properties assisted through the program since 1989.

 Finally, THDA administers Tennessee’s Low-Income Home Energy Assistance Program (LIHEAP).
-The program aims to assist low income households, primarily those who pay a high proportion of household income on home energy, in meeting their immediate energy needs (including through weatherization outside the Weatherization Assistance Program).
+The program aims to assist low-income households, primarily those who pay a high proportion of household income on home energy, in meeting their immediate energy needs (including through weatherization outside the Weatherization Assistance Program).
 In Tennessee, LIHEAP is administered through a network of 19 local agencies that reach all 95 counties.
-By Q3 of calendar year 2020, THDA allocated $214,590,142 to eligible candidates under LIHEAP, $10,061,456 of which was committed specifically to low-income weatherization projects under the program.

 The State of Tennessee does not yet have carbon pricing policies in place.